Milwaukee Car Accident Lawyers

 If you or a loved one has experienced pain and suffering after an auto accident, you may be entitled to receive financial compensation.

 The team of Milwaukee car accident lawyers at Pitman, Kalkhoff, Sicula & Dentice (PKSD) have a successful track record and work quickly to obtain a fair and just result for your claim.
 Many of our lawyers have received numerous industry awards and are active members in the Wisconsin Association for Justice.
 All of our potential clients are entitled to a free, no obligation legal consultation in which we can inform you of all of your legal options.
-Our car accident attorneys work on a contingency fee basis, which means we do not recover attorney's fees unless there is a favorable resolution of your claim.
-The PKSD office is located at 1110 N Old World 3rd St, right next to the Milwaukee river and just five minutes from the Milwaukee County Court House.
+Our car accident attorneys work on a contingency fee basis, which means we do not recover attorney’s fees unless there is a favorable resolution of your claim.
+The PKSD office is located at 1110 N. Dr. Martin Luther King, Jr. Drive, Suite 320, right next to the Milwaukee river and just five minutes from the Milwaukee County Court House.

 To learn more about your legal options, contact our Milwaukee car accident lawyers today for a free review of your incident.

 PKSD – Experienced auto accident lawyers.
 Ph: 877-877-2228